 Many project managers seem to report out only when everything is going well, thus providing inaccurate data, which can hurt the entire business organization, since wasted efforts and red flags are being covered up.

-A PPM solution can provide you with dashboards and configurable reports to effectively communicate with all the stakeholders within your organization and bridge the reporting gap, thus greatly impact the performance of the organization.
+A PPM solution / PPM Tool can provide you with dashboards and configurable reports to effectively communicate with all the stakeholders within your organization and bridge the reporting gap, thus greatly impacting the performance of the organization.

 8. Increasing Business Agility

 A lot of project managers are not flexible enough and have trouble adapting to certain business changes.
 Implementing a PPM solution can help them assess and react quickly to any change within the organization so that they can become more agile.

 PPM can help you communicate the impact of resource changes to your team and how the changes would affect them.
 It can provide you with accurate data to showcase how a particular resource is critical to the entire team, as well as provide you with an alternative to any proposed reallocation.

 By providing you with measurable metrics, PPM can help you increase business agility and, thus, help you always keep moving forward towards your goals.

 As a project manager, you are certainly given directives to follow that sometimes have no business sense whatsoever, but you proceed with the work anyway, because you don’t want to say “no” and come off as if you are defying your stakeholders.

 However, you should be able to freely express your opinion if you think that certain directives will not contribute to the success of the projects.
 That way, you can show the entire organization how to prioritize and focus on important tasks.

 For instance, if the requested work is not both urgent and important, if you don’t have enough resources to complete a project effectively and successfully, or if a particular resource is pulled without knowing the consequences, you should openly talk to your stakeholders and help them understand the outcomes.